multiversx/mx-sdk-dapp/README.md

 ## Next.js support

-If you are using [Next.js](https://nextjs.org/), make sure to ckeck out the [README](https://github.com/multiversx/mx-template-nextjs-dapp/blob/main/README.md) and implementation of the [Next.js Template dApp](https://github.com/multiversx/mx-template-nextjs-dapp).
+If you are using [Next.js](https://nextjs.org/), make sure to check out the [README](https://github.com/multiversx/mx-template-nextjs-dapp/blob/main/README.md) and implementation of the [Next.js Template dApp](https://github.com/multiversx/mx-template-nextjs-dapp).

 ## WalletConnect 2.0 Setup